-While studies have shown that remote work actually increases productivity, workers that clock in from a distance lose out on some important parts of company culture.
+While studies have shown that remote work actually increases productivity, workers who clock in from a distance lose out on some important parts of company culture.
 Some remote workers lament the lost snacks, games, and social atmosphere that came with the office.

 However, a remote workplace can still benefit from serendipity – the chance moments when a worker embraces an opportunity.
 Serendipitous interactions can provide the “happy coincidence” benefits of healthy teamwork and collaboration.

-To harness serendipity, hiring managers and HR professionals need to find ways to discover good candidates, embrace employee connections, and foster a culture that supports serendipity.
+To harness serendipity, hiring managers and HR professionals need to discover good candidates, embrace employee connections, and foster a culture that supports serendipity.
 Happy workers are much more likely to embrace a chance opportunity, and your company culture should encourage employees to pursue opportunities within the scope of their work.

 This article explores some of the ways you can increase workplace serendipity, both in the short and long term.

 To understand serendipity and the workplace, managers need to know exactly how the pandemic altered the everyday work of employees.

 The pandemic ushered in the modern era of remote working.
 While remote work isn’t news to everyone, it’s easy to become complacent with remote work.
 You could have quickly or easily adjusted to remote work, but other employees still struggle on a daily basis.

 From there, remote work affected workers in different ways.
 Young talent that was hired during the pandemic may not have had an opportunity to connect with coworkers in a meaningful way.
 Many young professionals use the workplace as an opportunity to form genuine connections and friendships – something that was lost during the pandemic.